Read the Other Blogs in the Accident-Prone Tourist Series:

 Here's what happened:

 A country sojourn was scheduled on my itinerary.
 A flight from Dublin to a small-town airport went off without a hitch.
-I spent time in a castle and amongst acres and acres of stunning green landscape.
+I spent time in a castle among acres and acres of stunning green landscape.
 Needless to say, the beauty of it all put me in a very relaxed mood.
 All too soon, it was time to return to the city (not that that's a bad thing, mind you).

 In a laid-back mood, I arrived at the small-town airport, put my luggage on the conveyor belt, and started through the security gate.
 The officer there immediately sent me back to the luggage area – no carry-ons would be allowed onboard the flight.
 I was confused.
 I was following the exact same protocol as I had with the flight that had brought me to the countryside.
 Shouldn't the flight back to the city have the same rules and regulations?
 Apparently not.